JoshdfG/SN_Address_checker_Rust_impl/README.md

 # StarkNet Address Checker

 A Rust library for validating and checking StarkNet addresses.
-This crate provides utilities to verify if and address is a Smart Wallet or a user deployed Smart Contract, it can also check if an address is a valid StarkNet address, pad incomplete addresses.
+This crate provides utilities to verify if and address is a Smart Wallet or a user deployed Smart Contract, it can also check if an address is a valid StarkNet address and pad incomplete starknet addresses that are one bit shorter.

 # Features
 - **Validate StarkNet Addresses**: Check if an address is a valid StarkNet address.